razmik/demand_forecast_walmart/README.md

 ### Codebase for analytics lifecycle

 1. Obtaining environmental data.
 Weather data was collected from the [World Weather Online API](https://www.worldweatheronline.com/developer/) to enrich the Kaggle dataset.
 The scrpit to access the API can be found from `favorita/Get_Temperature_Data.ipynb`.
+You can download the acquired weather data from [this Google drive link](https://drive.google.com/drive/folders/1MleN7hxFGAq0fVAlmoVRcA8_icIsCU-b?usp=sharing).

 2. Data preparation.
 Basic pre-processing steps can be found from the first half of the Jupyter notebook at `favorita/1_EDA_Cleaning.ipynb`.